Women's FEST History

 A small group of women, the CAMP Rehoboth Women’s Project, put together a half-day event in April 2001.
 This Women’s Conference hosted speakers addressing topics such as health, financial planning, and legal protection for lesbian couples banned from legal marriages.
 The morning conference, upstairs at the Rehoboth Library, was a sell-out at 75 women.

-Now, 14 years later, sold-out means over 2000 women, a five-day party in downtown Rehoboth, celebrity comics and musicians, a giant tea dance, golf outing, pickleball tourneys, book signings by well-known authors, bartending classes, dance lessons, an art show, and oh yes, workshops on health, financial planning and legal strategies for lesbian couples, legally married or not.
+Now, 17 years later, sold-out means over 2000 women, a four-day party in downtown Rehoboth, celebrity comics and musicians, a welcome dance party, a giant tea dance, golf outing, pickleball and cornhole tourneys, book signings by well-known authors, an art show, and well-known guest speakers.

 The more things change, the more they stay the same!
 Only bigger and better.